- This story is regularly updated for relevance. Last updated: July 19, 2021

 Interestingly enough, this reaction isn’t even a new phenomenon.
 The side effect has popped up in other rare instances among people who have received vaccines, antibiotics, and pain medicines.
 One case report from 1999 even documented a woman who experienced a metallic taste after receiving a lidocaine injection, which is a type of anesthetic.

 Though metallic is the most commonly reported taste, others with similar experiences have described it as salty, bitter, or rancid.
+It’s also not uncommon for people who are stricken with COVID to have strange tastebud sensations.

 Nancy Rawson, the vice president of the Monell Chemical Senses Center in Philadelphia, told NBC News that the side effect is interesting because there doesn’t appear to be a biological basis for it.
 “There is no metallic taste receptor,” she said.